fkooman/oauth/README.md

 # Configuration
 ## Server
-To generate a key for use in `config/server.ini`.
+The server configuration is done in `config/server.ini`.

 You can use the script `bin/generateKey.php` to generate a key.

 ## Users
 Currently only Basic authentication is supported for user authentication.
 You